justinmeiners/efficient-programming-with-components/01_data_structures.md

 One of the amazing things which we will discover is that ordering is very important.
 Things which we could do with ordering cannot be effectively done just with equality[^cl-mistake].

-If we are going by the book we we will say sorting is good as long it does approximately `O(n log(n))` operations.
+If we are going by the book we will say sorting is good as long it does approximately `O(n log(n))` operations.
 This is good for the books.
 It's actually not good for our code, because Big O could have an arbitrary coefficient.